 In Harmony, the column header shows the layer's name and the name of the drawing folder to which it is linked.
 If the name of the layer is the same as the drawing folder, the drawing folder's name will not be displayed.
 For example; when you link a Timing column to a certain element (and thereby the Element's folder).
 To modify the name of the element folder independently from the column and layer name, you must select the Advanced Element Mode option preference in the Advanced tab of the Preferences dialog box.
 Column name Drawing folder Current Drawing A drawing selected in dark red indicates that the drawing is currently displayed in the Drawing and Camera views.
 The current drawing selection is not linked to the drawing displayed in the Camera view since drawings from each visible layer are displayed at once.
 Current Frame The darker frame appearing in the Xsheet view represents the current frame.
 Drawing Exposure In the drawing columns, you can see the drawing names and their exposure.
 You can use any alphanumeric symbol to name your drawing.
 When a drawing is exposed over more than one cell, a vertical black line is displayed to indicate the continuity of the exposure.
 When there is no drawing in a cell, the cell will be blank.
-Drawing Drawing exposure The exposure of the continuity of the exposure of the cell will be blank.
-Drawing exposure of the cell of the cel Frame Numbers On the left side of the Xsheet view, the frame numbers are shown indicating where you are.
+Drawing 1 1 2 1 4 5 1 6 Drawing exposure 3 Blank cell Frame Numbers On the left side of the Xsheet view, the frame numbers are shown indicating where you are.
 These read vertically instead of being displayed horizontally as they are in the Timeline view. • To go to a particular frame, click the frame number. • To select an entire range of frames, click and drag a selection downwards.
 Current Frame Display At the bottom-right of the Xsheet view, you can see the current frame number, as well as the column containing the drawing currently displayed in the Drawing view.
 Current: 4: Drawing Current frame Current drawing column Functions Column The functions columns are displayed in the Functions section of the Xsheet view.
 They represent the motion and rotation you applied to a drawing layer.
 Only the function columns related to the selected layer are displayed.
 A function column can also be related to an effect.
 Selecting the effect layer shows you the corresponding function column in the Xsheet view.
 The function columns display the position value or effect value on each cell.
 If there is a keyframe on a cell, a black square is displayed.
 Holding the same value for several frames displays a vertical black line.
-Transparency 50.000 Keyframe 62.500 75.000 Interpolation 87.500 Held value Increase/Decrease Exposure You can quickly increase or decrease the exposure of the selected cell by clicking on the up and down arrows in the Increase/Decrease Exposure field.
+Transparency 50,000 Keyframe 62,500 75,000 R7,500 Held value Increase/Decrease Exposure You can quickly increase or decrease the exposure of the selected cell by clicking on the up and down arrows in the Increase/Decrease Exposure field.
 Overwrite/Insert Modes The Overwrite/Insert button allows you to decide the way the values are inserted into the Xsheet.